AlyElsharkawy/Basic-Computer-Assembler-Python/README.md

 ## Features:
 1) Error Handling: syntax errors are detected by the program and reported as an error
-2) Stability: The assembler has been extensively tested and is guaranteed to produce correct assembly
+2) Stability: The assembler has been extensively tested and is guaranteed to produce correct assembly without tracebacks and runtime errors

 ## Installation:
 Installing this is as simple as git cloning the repository.
 There are no external dependenices.